 Figure: By blocking the PD-1 brake, the inhibition of killer T-cells can be removed and they can attack the cancer (see figure above).
 Professor HONJO showed for the first time in the world that stronger antitumor effects were found in mice lacking PD-1 than in wild mice.
 Iwai et al., PNAS, 2002.

-Mechanism of lymphocyte differentiation, molecular mechanisms of gene rearrangement and clonal deletion by antigens (Grant-in-Aid for Specially Promoted Research, body Further developments from research achievements
+Mechanism of lymphocyte differentiation, molecular mechanisms of gene rearrangement and clonal deletion by antigens

+(Grant-in-Aid for Specially Promoted Research.
 1992-1994) etc.

 Funding by KAKENHI began in the early 1990s